bmann/bmcgarden/_posts/2022-01-15-networked-orgs-and-tooling.md

 This very much fits into my [[pooling capital and collaboration]] theme.

 [[co-op]] structures aren't naturally networked orgs, but one of the principles is to work with and support other co-operatives, so co-ops could benefit from thinking of themselves more as part of a network.

+On tools, there's probably something to say about [[Open Collective]].
+Self-hosted git forges are emerging.
+"Sharing" engineering resources -- both from a cost/funding perspective and a coordination perspective is very hard, and [[Open Source Licensing]] needs an evolution.

+Stay tuned!